Before you even think about trading you must learn money management skills and be able to control your emotions.

 I strictly get out of a trade if I hit a loss threshold between 20%-25%.
 This is automatic.
 I do not second guess myself thinking the trade will turn around.
 I used to but learned it is better to just take the loss and move on to the next winning trade.

 I try not to stay in a trade longer than 5 trading days.
 If I do stay in longer, then I watch the stock’s price action on the chart closely to make sure there is not a trend reversal happening.

 If there is a lot of volume of trades and high volatility pushing the underlying stock price higher then I will wait until the volume slows.
-This usually nets me 20-30% or better on spreads.
-I also keep in mind that the time value decay of the front running or written leg of the spread is also making me money.
+This usually nets me 20-40% or better on spreads.

 7) Keep a Journal

 It is important for me to keep a journal and a running tally of my trades.
 This is so I can look at my own trading psychology, to determine if I have been sticking to my plan, follow good money management, and hold myself accountable to making stupid greedy trades.

 This does not mean to beat myself up or second guess myself when I lose a trade.
 I used to do that and became scared to trade and lose money.
 I learned it is normal to lose trades and if you use good money management you will typically come out ahead.

 Looking back at the history of my trades, I focus on how I could have timed my entries and exits better, whether I follow my plan or not, and to reassess if my indicators are still working or tweak them if they need to be tweaked.